 Driving in Cyprus is the most effective way of getting around.
 The distance from Paphos to Nicosia, for instance, can be driven in two hours.
 Road signs in Cyprus are often in English and Greek, roads are generally well maintained, petrol stations are widely available and traffic is less congested than in other European cities.
 Cars are also easy to hire and readily available.

-About a third of the roads on the island are unpaved, however, and while normal passenger vehicles should be able to drive on most of them, it may be best to ask locals before going for a drive through the country.
+With that said, about a third of the roads on the island are unpaved, and while normal passenger vehicles should be able to drive on most of them, it may be best to ask locals for the best routes before going for a drive through the country.

-EU drivers can drive until their foreign licence expires, while licensed drivers from a list of pre-approved countries can legally drive for up to six months.
+EU drivers and holders of international driving permits can drive until their foreign licence expires, while licensed drivers from a list of pre-approved countries can legally drive for up to six months.
 These countries include the US, Canada, South Africa, New Zealand and Australia.
-Non-EU expats can drive for a maximum of 30 days, or with a valid international driving licence.
+Other non-EU expats can drive for a maximum of 30 days.

 Cycling in Cyprus

 Cycling in Cyprus is practical, considering the short distances between places.
-It isn't allowed on major motorways, but there are usually ordinary roads running parallel to them.
-Nicosia is one of the friendliest cities for cyclists, with its smartbike-sharing scheme and dedicated cycling lanes.
-There are more than 40 stations across the city in an effort to get residents to use bicycles as an alternative form of transport.
+It isn't allowed on major motorways, but there are usually ordinary roads running parallel to these.
+Nicosia is one of the friendliest cities for cyclists, with its dedicated cycling lanes and its smartbike-sharing scheme, called Nextbike.
+There are more than 40 bike-sharing stations across the city in an effort to get residents to cycle as an alternative form of transport.